KAIST-HCIL/FS-Pad/firmware/README.md

-# Fumbstick Teensy 3.6 firmware
+# FS-Pad Teensy 3.6 firmware

 ## How to use?
 Set parameters of *firmware.ino*.
 Then just upload the code to a Teensy board.